Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Background

 \subsection{Inference in the Dirichlet process}

-One reason for the popularity of the Dirichlet process is that its Dirichlet marginals lead to conjugacy, and allow us to construct relatively straightforward samplers (see \citealp{Neal:1998} for a number of different MCMC sampling techniques for the DPMM).
-Loosely, these algorithms can be split into uncollapsed and collapsed samplers.
-Uncollapsed, or batch, samplers \citep{Ishwaran:Zarepour:2002,Walker:2007,Ge:Chen:Wan:Ghahramani:2015} explicitly instantiate $ \pi $.
-These algorithms are inherently parallelizable since the cluster allocation probability is conditionally independent given the mixing proportion.
-However, due to the infinite-dimensional nature of $\pi$ these methods require sampling previously unseen features, and relies on the idea that some of these sampled features will be close to those found in the posterior.
-Collapsed, or sequential sampler integrate out the mixing parameter $ \pi $ \citep{Neal:1998,Ishwaran:James:2001}.
-This typically allows for better mixing, but introduces dependencies that make parallelization challenging: the conditional distribution of $ z_i $ is dependent on the cluster allocations of all the other observations, denoted as $ Z_{-i} $.
-Evaluating this conditional distribution is therefore unparallelizable without excessive and costly communication between processors.
+One reason for the popularity of the Dirichlet process is that its finite-dimensional Dirichlet marginals lead to conjugacy to an infinite-dimensional analogue of the multinomial distribution.
+This allows us to construct relatively straightforward samplers (see \citealp{Neal:1998} for a number of different MCMC sampling techniques for the DPMM).
+As discussed by \cite{Papaspiliopoulos:Roberts:2008}, these algorithms can be split into uncollapsed and collapsed samplers.